The following scholarships are available for communicative disorders majors. Application forms may be obtained in the communicative disorders office.

 JO CAROL NOLEN SCHOLARSHIP is awarded to a full-time student majoring in communicative disorders who has at least an overall 3.0 grade point average and at least a 3.5 grade point average in communicative disorders courses.
 Applicants must be active members in the Nicholls chapter of the National Student Speech, Language and Hearing Association and must submit the proper scholarship application before the required deadline.

-THIBODAUX LION’S CLUB SCHOLARSHIP IN COMMUNICATIVE DISORDERS is awarded annually to the junior and senior communicative disorders majors with the highest cumulative grade point average through the fall semester.
-The scholarships are valued at $250 per student.
+THIBODAUX LION’S CLUB SCHOLARSHIP IN COMMUNICATIVE DISORDERS is awarded annually to the returning junior and senior communicative disorders majors with the highest cumulative grade point average through the fall semester.
+The scholarships are valued at $500 per student.

 BETTY WENTER SCHOLARSHIP is awarded to a communicative disorders major who is a full-time student with a minimum 3.0 overall grade point average and a minimum 3.5 grade point average in communicative disorders courses.
 The recipient must be an active member of the Nicholls chapter of the National Student Speech, Language and Hearing Association.
 Each scholarship is valued at $100 per semester.